matthugs/slack-night-mode/README.md

 });
 ```
 in the javascript console (which can be brought up with the keystroke
 C-`).
-If you don't execute any other javascript, you can easily replay
+If you don't execute any other javascript in the lifetime of
-this statement later by using the up arrow, since Chromium's console
-history is persistent.
+that slack session, you can easily replay this statement later by
+using the up arrow, since Chromium's console history is persistent.

 ### Opening Developer Tools

-I've only come across ways of doing this for the Windows and Linux desktop applications, but the OSX version currently eludes me.
-If anyone has that solution, I would be delighted to see that pull request.
+I've only come across ways of doing this for the Windows and Linux
+desktop applications, but the OSX version currently eludes me.
+If
+anyone has that solution, I would be delighted to see that pull
+request.

 #### Linux

 There's an environment variable for that!
-Launch slack with `SLACK_DEVELOPER_MENU=nonempty slack &`, a change persistable in any number of different ways (e.g. by writing a small shell script).
+Launch slack with
+`SLACK_DEVELOPER_MENU=nonempty slack &`, a change persistable in any
+number of different ways (e.g. by writing a small shell script).

 #### Windows